• Make A Gift

 • Contact

-You are here: Home / member-college-news / SMC To Host Rev. Rob Lee for Discussion on Repairing Race Relations
+You are here: Home / Member College News / SMC To Host Rev. Rob Lee for Discussion on Repairing Race Relations

 SMC To Host Rev. Rob Lee for Discussion on Repairing Race Relations

-October 3, 2017 By SC Independent Colleges & Universities
+October 3, 2017 by SC Independent Colleges & Universities

 SPARTANBURG, SC (courtesy smcsc.edu) — Spartanburg Methodist College is pleased to host a talk by Rev. Rob Lee on repairing racial discord in the U.S. The talk takes place Oct.
 11, at 7:00 p.m. in Camak Auditorium on the SMC campus.
 It is open to the public and is free of charge.
 A short Q&A session will follow Rev. Lee’s talk.